datenlabor-bmz/evals-for-every-language/README.md

 <!-- Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference -->

-# Local Language Monitor 🌍
+# AI Language Monitor 🌍

 Benchmarking all big AI models on all benchmarkable languages.